Editor's Note: Clint

 Miles wanted to stay in the army so

-when the command of Fortress Monroe was offered, Miles reluctantly
+when the command of Fort Monroe was offered, Miles reluctantly

 decided he would take what he considered a temporary assignment,